Sadegh Sharafkandi: Career

 In February 1979, after the fall of the Shah's regime, the PDKI's activities became illegal.
-Dr. Sharafkandi was elected alternate member of the Central Committee and appointed as the Party's official in Teheran.
+Dr. Sharafkandi was elected alternate member of the Central Committee and appointed as the Party's official in Tehran.
 During the summer of 1979, he became a permanent Party cadre and in 1980, during the following Congress, he acceded to the Political Bureau.
 From then onwards, up to the assassination in July 1989 in Vienna of Dr. Ghassemlou by Iranian emissaries, he was regularly re-elected and put in charge of the Party's publications.
 In 1986, he also took office as assistant Secretary-general of PDKI.
 After Ghassemlou's assassination, he temporarily took over the Party's leadership until December 1991, when he was unanimously elected Secretary-general during the IXth Congress.

 Death

 Sharafkandi was murdered in the Mykonos restaurant assassinations.
 On 17 September 1992, Iranian-Kurdish insurgent leaders Sadegh Sharafkandi, Fattah Abdoli, Homayoun Ardalan and their translator Nouri Dehkordi were assassinated at the Mykonos Greek restaurant in Berlin, Germany.
 In the Mykonos trial, the courts found Kazem Darabi, an Iranian national who worked as a grocer in Berlin, and Lebanese Abbas Rhayel, guilty of murder and sentenced them to life in prison.
 Two other Lebanese, Youssef Amin and Mohamed Atris, were convicted of being accessories to murder.
 In its 10 April 1997 ruling, the court issued an international arrest warrant for Iranian intelligence minister Hojjat al-Islam Ali Fallahian after declaring that the assassination had been ordered by him with knowledge of supreme leader Grand Ayatollah Ali Khamenei and president Ayatollah Rafsanjani.

 In a 2004 letter to Berlin mayor Klaus Wowereit, Mahmoud Ahmadinejad (the mayor of Tehran at that time) objected to the commemorative plaque in front of the restaurant, calling it an insult to Iran.

+According to multiple sources Hezbollah was directly involved in the assassination of Sadegh Sharafkandi.